JonDoeBeep/SPI-EAK/README.md

 }
 ```

 This project targets Linux hosts (e.g., Raspberry Pi), relying on the `spidev` userspace driver.
+Calls to `setSpeed`, `setMode`, and `setBitsPerWord` are batched and automatically flushed before the next transfer (or immediately via `applyConfig()`), so multiple configuration edits cost only one set of ioctl calls.

 ### Variable-length framing